belle2/basf2/tracking/doc/trackMatching.rst

   * The highest purity MC track candidate to this PR track candidate has a purity lower than the minimal purity given in the parameter minimalPurity (2/3) or has an efficiency lower than the efficiency given in the parameter minimalEfficiency (0.05).
-    This means that the PRTrack does not contain a significat number of a specific MCTrack nor can it considered only made of background.
+    This means that the PRTrack does not contain a significant number of a specific MCTrack nor can it considered only made of background.

 MC track candidates are classified into three categories: